dsccommunity/dsccommunity.org/content/blog/convert-master-to-main.en.md

 git push my master
 ```

+At this point in the process the pipeline will start failing until we
+rename the default branch in the next step.

+>**NOTE:** Due to Azure DevOps is using an older version of GitVersion
+>it could seem that the pipeline will still work, but running
+>`.\build.ps -Task build` locally with GitVersion v5.6 or higher installed
+>will fail the pipeline.
+This is resolved in the next step.

 ### Step 3 - Rename the GitHub default branch in your fork to main

 In your web browser: